crate/crate-howtos/docs/going-into-production.rst

 Cluster management nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~

-A node that handles cluster management (i.e., is master-eligible) but does not
+You can configure a node that handles cluster management (i.e., is
-handle query execution loads can be configured like this:
+master-eligible) but does not handle query execution loads like this:

 .. code-block:: yaml